irsbugs/ipynb-extractor/README.md

 ![help_text_example_screenshot](help_text_example_screenshot.png)

-The ipynb_extractor utility may be used on this ipynb file.
+The ipynb-extractor utility may be used on this ipynb file.
 For example:

 ```
-$ python3 ipynb_extractor.py help_text_example.ipynb
+$ python3 ipynb-extractor.py help_text_example.ipynb

-ipynb_extractor version: 0.1
+ipynb-extractor version: 0.1

 Read a Jupyter notebook (.ipynb) file and extract to a folder
 the markdown and code cells as markdown.md and python.py files.